autowarefoundation/autoware.universe/planning/apparent_safe_velocity_limiter/README.md

 The tags of the left and right linestrings from each of these lanelets are then checked.
 If any is tagged with one of the value from parameter `obstacles.static_map_tags`, then it will be used as an obstacle.

+Obstacles from the lanelet map are not impacted by the masks.

 #### Occupancy Grid

-First, dynamic obstacles are masked from occupancy grid in order to avoid incorrectly detecting collision with vehicle moving at velocities higher than parameter `obstacles.dynamic_obstacles_min_vel`.
-Parameter `obstacles.dynamic_obstacles_buffer` is also used to increase the size of the mask and reduce noise.
+Masking is performed by iterating through the cells inside each polygon mask using the [`grid_map_utils::PolygonIterator`](https://github.com/autowarefoundation/autoware.universe/tree/main/common/grid_map_utils) function.

-After the occupancy grid has been converted to an image, a threshold is applied to only keep cells with a value above parameter `obstacles.occupancy_grid_threshold`.
+A threshold is then applied to only keep cells with an occupancy value above parameter `obstacles.occupancy_grid_threshold`.

-Contours are then extracted from the image and corresponding linestrings are created the occupancy grid using the opencv function [`findContour`](https://docs.opencv.org/3.4/d3/dc0/group__imgproc__shape.html#ga17ed9f5d79ae97bd4c7cf18403e1689a).
+Finally, the image is converted to an image and obstacle linestrings are extracted using the opencv function [`findContour`](https://docs.opencv.org/3.4/d3/dc0/group__imgproc__shape.html#ga17ed9f5d79ae97bd4c7cf18403e1689a).

 #### Pointcloud

-TODO once finalized
+Masking is performed using the [`pcl::CropHull`](https://pointclouds.org/documentation/classpcl_1_1_crop_hull.html) function.
+Points from the pointcloud are then directly used as obstacles.

 ### Velocity Adjustment